 EMERALD

 Emerald's singles went through four label designs down the years, though the last three were closely related.
-The first label was yellow with green printing, and it had a credit to Vogue Records Ltd (1); this lasted until some time in the second half of 1966, when it was replaced by a pale green label with a white, lower-case, logo (2).
-With minor changes, this pale geen label saw out the 1960s.
-A label in a richer green with a black logo was introduced in the second quarter of 1970, and the reference to Vogue Records Ltd was replaced by a reference to The Decca Record Co (4).
-Finally the logo turned silver and the colour blue-green (5).
-A short-lived dance music series from 1962 had labels with a shamrock design in green on yellow (6).
-Demonstration copies were intoduced during the 'pale green label' era, and were in the Decca 'house' style (7, 8, 9).
-The company sleeve also was in Decca's 'house' style (10); it too appears to have been introduced with the pale green labels, and it was used into the 'blue-green labels' era.
-Numbering of singles was mainly in an MD-1000 series; in the early '70s stereo singles had an 'S' after the MD.
-A three-track stereo 'maxi single', 1168, was given an 'MMDS' prefix, the extra 'M' presumably standing for 'Maxi'; oddly MDS-1167, which was also a three-track stereo maxi-single and which came out at much the same time, wasn't given the extra 'M'.
-The discography below only covers the years 1970-78, after which period Emerald appears to have stopped issuing singles.
-There was however at least one release on the Emerald Gem label: Ann Williamson's 'When You And I Were Young Maggie' (MD-1222), which came out in 1982.
-A fuller discography can be found here.
+The first label was yellow with green printing, and it had a credit to Vogue Records Ltd. London (1, 2); this lasted until the summer of 1966, when it was replaced by a pale green label with a white, lower-case, logo (3).
+With minor changes, this pale green label saw out the 1960s.
+A label in a richer green with a black logo was introduced in the second quarter of 1970, and the reference to Vogue Records was replaced by one to The Decca Record Co (4, 5).
+A company sleeve in the Decca family style was introduced at the same time (12, 13).
+Finally the logo turned silver and the colour blue-green (6).
+In the summer of 1976 a medium-sized 'A' was added to the 'A' side (7).
+A short-lived dance music series from 1962 had labels with a shamrock design in green on yellow (8) and numbers in the MD-200s.

 Copyright 2006 Robert Lyons.